Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/parm.md

 **[PARM = {string64}]**

-Free-form parameter associated with the security profile.
+Free- form parameter associated with the security profile.

 This local data item is not used by the SSL protocol.
 It can be reused as a symbolic variable in an end of transfer procedure (&SSLPARM).